rebelsky/csc207c/pages/los.md

 #### Algorithms 12: Big-O

-* Make sure you understand the "is in" notation and why we use it.
+Make sure you understand the "is in" notation and why we use it.

+#### Algorithms 14: Analysis or recursive algorithms.

+You may only use the master theorem to check your work.
+Please solve these by bottom-up or top-down analysis.

 ### Abstract data types and data structures